WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Linnaeus

-named the Senecio genus in 1753, and there are now about a thousand species
+named the Senecio genus in 1753, and there are now over twelve hundred species

 world-wide.